-- Additionally, the prospectus must include a proposal for the capstone project, drawn from the Bible minor and the student's two concentrations. - ii.
-The student would be responsible to work with his committee to develop and implement the project and for direction in the creative process. - iii.
-Grading and managing the project is the responsibility of the committee. - iv.
-An oral presentation of the project is required. - 4.
+- i.
+The prospectus must include a proposal for the capstone project, drawn from the Bible minor and the student's two concentrations. - ii.
+The student is responsible to work with his or her committee to develop and implement the project and for direction in the creative process. - iii.
+The student is required to present an oral presentation. - 4.
 Upon approval of the prospectus and a verification of a 3.00 GPA, the student will be admitted and allowed to begin his or her upper level courses. - a.
 The prospectus must be submitted before or during midterms of the first semester of the sophomore year. - b.
 The approval process must be completed by the end of the first semester of the sophomore year. - 5.
-Once the prospectus has been approved by the committee, copies will be placed in the academic folder, the advising folder, and the Registrar's Office.
+Once the prospectus has been approved by the committee, copies will be placed in the academic folder, the advising folder, and the registrar's office.
 Changes in the plan must be approved and signed by all committee members.